 To Find Italian Recipes, Go Where the Italian Are

 I translated the subtitles into English, and the quantities too.
-Had to make a few adjustments to the recipe, but did my best to keep it as close as possible.
+I then made a bunch of adjustments to the recipe to make it more feasible.
 For example, for the yeast it called for Brewers Yeast which is different than Active Dry yeast.
 Most people I know use active dry yeast.